mohamad1ghasemi/Simple-Frontend-Projects/README.md

 ## Front End Simple Projects
-This section is my level 1 projects
+This section is my simple projects